 Other Neighborhoods for Grad Students

 JP is one of our favorite neighborhoods to recommend grad students to live in.
-Other neighborhoods we recommend you explore include Allston and Somerville.
+To learn more about other Boston neighborhoods, be sure to check out our Where to Live in Boston blog series and take our online quiz to find which neighborhood is best for you!
 If you’re looking for further information on moving to Boston, Emerson’s Off-Campus Student Services has you covered.